runinrunin/.dotfiles/README.md

  Then, open `User setting (JSON)` with the Command Palette of vscode.
 Copy the content of `vscode_settings.json` in the local user settings of vscode.

  Lastly, install the vscode extension using `install_vscode_extensions.sh` script.
 I wish I could just run `xargs code --install-extension < vscode_extensions.txt`, but it I suppose I should respect singular plurial...

+ Unfortunatly, this does not work for most extensions.
+I list the extensions with the command `code --list-extensions > vscode_extensions.txt` and replace every space by a newline.
+Then, my script is supposed to loop into every line of the file and run `code --install-extensions <$line>`.
+It does not work. <br>

+ The best solution for now is either to install the extensions manually (good enought, avoid to supercharge your machine), or to enable sync.

+ ## Setting .zshrc, .zshenv and changing the terminal profile
+ Install oh my zsh: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"` Simlink the .zshrc and the .zhsenv files in .dotfile directory to home directory:<br>

+`ln -s ~/.dotfiles/.zshrc ~/`
+`ln -s ~/.dotfiles/.zshenv ~/`

+Finally, use `defaults import ~/.dotfiles/Gasp_terminalpreference.plist com.apple.Terminal` to import the terminal profiles.
+Then change the terminal profiles in terminal'preferences.

+## Futur work
+Eerything could be written in one .sh executable file.
+For now, the flow is controlled by human.
+Currently, every commands must be written in the terminal.
+If something block, or if a something is already installed/set, then it can be swiftly pass.
+Once again, this can be solved with if statement.
+The only blocking thing is the vscode part. <br>

+My goal was to make a comprehensible guideline, with few command and script to set my macos for work.
+I use only bash.
+Ic ould use ruby or lua, but it is overwork.
+Bash is just good enough for this task.
+For some part of the script, say installing brew package from the brew.txt, I wonder if gnu parralel would work.<br>

+Lastly, I would install fuzzyfinder, tmux and  an i3 like for macos.
+For managing the dotfile, gnu stow would be a must. i am not ready for vim yet...
+I also still have to organize everything with folders.

+## Afterthoughts
+It was a fun small project that took me 2h.
+I look at my working environment, and I though it was a mess.
+I delete everything, or nearly, and I reinstall decide that I should writte a script to install everything I need using only bash.
+It would be on github as a repos, but it should be installed before git CLI would be.
+I had some difficulties with vscode and the .plist file format for the defaults conf of macos.
+However, I think the vscode part is unique.